gala377/zig_ecs_test/notes.md

 Commands struct would need to maybe even allocate components and entity.
 It can even reserve id for it.
 It just needs to defer inserting it into archetypes so it is not immediately accessible to other systems.

+### Exposing more types to lua

+For now the last 2 types that are exposable are structs and pointers to one element.
+We could also try later to do enums and even later tagged unions but for now we don't plan on supporting those.

 ### Better components storage